msupply-foundation/conforma-server/documentation/Data-View-Filters.md

     },
 ```

-We could could create a column definition called `manufacturerListFilterData` and define its `filter_expression` like this:
+We can create a column definition called `manufacturerListFilterData` and define its `filter_expression` like this:

 ```
 {